ZeroSwap Price Reaches $0.12 on Top Exchanges (ZEE)

 According to CryptoCompare, “ZeroSwap.io is a Multi-Chain, Zero-fee, On-chain Trading protocol with Liquidity Mining, DeFi Token Offering, and DEX Aggregation.
 The protocol will reward users every time they make an on-chain trade and provide liquidity to existing DEXes.
 All transactions would be Gasless with Zero Trade Fee. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as ZeroSwap directly using U.S. dollars.
-Investors seeking to trade ZeroSwap should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ZeroSwap using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as ZeroSwap directly using US dollars.
+Investors seeking to acquire ZeroSwap should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy ZeroSwap using one of the exchanges listed above.

 Receive News & Updates for ZeroSwap Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZeroSwap and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.